mateolafalce/SOLotery/README.md

 # SOLotery
-The SOLotery program running in Solana.
+The SOLotery program running in Solana